-Want to understand your body’s energy needs?
+Want to understand your body is energy needs?
 Our BMR & Calorie Calculator estimates your Basal Metabolic Rate (BMR) and daily calorie requirements based on your age, weight, height, and activity level.
 Perfect for weight management, fitness goals, and healthy living, this tool delivers accurate, personalized insights to fuel your lifestyle.

-A BMR & Calorie Calculator determines your Basal Metabolic Rate—the energy your body uses at rest to maintain vital functions like breathing, heart rate, and brain activity.
+A BMR calculator & Calorie Calculator determines your Basal Metabolic Rate—the energy your body uses at rest to maintain vital functions like breathing, heart rate, and brain activity.
 It adjusts for activity to estimate total daily calorie needs, offering:

 The calculator uses the Mifflin-St Jeor equation to compute BMR, then multiplies by an activity factor (1.2–1.9) to estimate total daily energy expenditure (TDEE).